tioteath/hiera-psql/README.md

 Database schema
 ===============

+Please note: you need PostgreSQL at least version 9.3 in order of using this backend.
+Use v.0.1.0 with older PostgreSQL.

 The database should contain a table 'data' with 2 text columns, path & value.
 Path is equivalent to the path in the hierarchy (with no file extensions) and value should contain the value in JSON format.